Simplifying your Understanding of the Web Design and Development Process

-Full Web Content: I always say as a company or small business you know best your “Who, Why and What”.
+Full Web Content: Any additional content needed to build out your site before going live.
+I always say as a company or small business you know best your “Who, Why and What”.
 For that reason, I always recommend you write your own content.
-However, if you are struggling with this, we can work together to create fresh content and a voice that best represents your brand.
+However, if you are struggling with this, I can work together to create fresh content and a voice that best represents your brand.

-We will set up your website in a testing mode or what is known in the industry as a staging environment.
+Now I can set up your website in testing mode or what is known in the industry as a staging environment.
 Usability tests are then conducted to ensure quality and make sure everything is working as it should.
 This includes device testing, browser testing, and functionality testing i.e. contact form’s, links and navigation.

 Final Website Review

-When your website has launched, we are on hand to address any crucial issues that might have arisen after users visit your website.
-We also like to ensure you are comfortable with editing your site such as adding pages or products as required.
-We can provide training in such instance’s or we can take care of the updates for you with a maintenance plan if you don’t have a dedicated team to look after this process for you.
+When your website has launched, I am on hand to address any crucial issues that might have arisen after users visit your website.
+I also like to ensure you are comfortable with editing your site such as adding pages or products as required.
+I can provide training in such instance’s or I can take care of the updates for you with a maintenance plan if you don’t have a dedicated team to look after this process for you.

-In the end, we are all about continual learning and communication to create a great user experience for you and your customers.
+In the end, I am all about continual learning and communication to create a great user experience for you and your customers.

-When designing your website, we also include integrated SEO solutions along with Google Analytics.
+When designing your website, I also include integrated SEO solutions along with Google Analytics.